Fuzzy multiplier, sum and intersection rules in non-Lipschitzian settings: decoupling approach revisited: Introduction

 Thanks to \cref{P4.3}\,\ref{P4.3.3} the sequential uniform lower semicontinuity property admits an equivalent analytical representation.
 We call it \emph{firm uniform lower semicontinuity}; see \cref{D4.1}\,\ref{D4.1.3}.

 With the problem of minimizing of $\varphi_1+\varphi_2$ in mind, employing the uniform infimum \eqref{La} naturally leads to the definition of \emph{local uniform minimum} \cite[Section~2.2]{Las01}:

 (see also \cite[formula~(3.3.2)]{BorZhu05}).
-Here $B_\de(\bx)$ stands for the open ball with centre at a local minimum $\bx$ and radius $\de>0$.
+Here $B_\de(\bx)$ stands for the open ball with center at a local minimum $\bx$ and radius $\de>0$.
 Expression $\Lambda_{B_\de(\bx)}(\varphi_1,\varphi_2)$ can be replaced in \eqref{UM} with $\Lambda_{B_\de(\bx)}^\circ(\varphi_1,\varphi_2)$.
+If instead of $B_\de(\bx)$ an arbitrary subset $U\subset X$ containing $\bx$ is used, we talk about a {uniform minimum} (robust minimum \cite{Iof12}) of $\varphi_1+\varphi_2$ on $U$.
 Every local uniform minimum is obviously a conventional local minimum.
 Thus, local minimality conditions established using the decoupling approach contain either qualification conditions of the type \eqref{UM} explicitly or some sufficient conditions ensuring their fulfillment.
 Condition \eqref{UM} is satisfied, in particular, if $\bx$ is a local minimum, and $(\varphi_1,\varphi_2)$ is sequentially uniformly \lsc\ \cite[Exercise~3.3.5\,(i)]{BorZhu05}.
 Some other typical sufficient conditions are collected in \cite[Proposition~2.3]{Las01} and \cite[Proposition~3.3.2]{BorZhu05}.
 As emphasized in \cite[Section~3.3.8]{BorZhu05}, without assumption \eqref{UM} some optimality conditions may fail, while condition \eqref{UM} itself is not tight.

 Employing the decoupled definitions \eqref{La} and \eqref{La0} and the respective associated concepts of (firm) uniform lower semicontinuity and local uniform minimum allows one to streamline proofs of optimality conditions and calculus relations, unify and simplify the respective statements, as well as clarify and in many cases weaken the assumptions.
-For instance, it was emphasized in \cite[Remark~2]{BorweinIoffe1996} that (ULC) condition (firm uniform lower semicontinuity in the language adopted in the current paper) covers the three types of situations in which (strong) \emph{fuzzy} calculus rules had been established for appropriate subdifferentials in Banach spaces earlier: when the underlying space is finite-dimensional, when one of the functions has compact level sets and when all but one functions are uniformly continuous.
+For instance, it was emphasized in \cite[Remark~2]{BorweinIoffe1996} that (ULC) condition (firm uniform lower semicontinuity in the language adopted in the current paper) covers the three types of situations in which (strong) \emph{fuzzy} calculus rules had been established for appropriate subdifferentials in Banach spaces: when the underlying space is finite-dimensional, when one of the functions has compact level sets and when all but one functions are uniformly continuous.

 Among the fuzzy calculus rules the following (strong) \emph{fuzzy sum rule} is central:

 \fbox{\it

 } \\ Here, $\sd$ usually stands for the \Fr\ subdifferential.
 This type of rules have been established in appropriate spaces also for other subdifferentials; see \cite{BorweinZhu96,BorweinIoffe1996,Las01,BorZhu05}.